p-bishop/testepaswmm/README.md

 Model adapter messages and EPA SWMM model output errors and warnings are written to the run diagnostics log, as described in section 4.4 (Messaging and Error Handling).

- 1. **Messaging and Error Handling**
+## **4. Messaging and Error Handling**

-  1. **Model Adapter Messaging**
+  **1. Model Adapter Messaging**

-Pre- and post-adapter errors, warnings, and informational messages are written to log/pre_adapter.log, log/run_adapter.log and and log/post_adapter.log, respectively, with the following format:
+Pre- and post-adapter errors, warnings, and informational messages are written to log/pre_adapter.log, log/run_adapter.log and log/post_adapter.log, respectively, with the following format:

 ```<LEVEL>: External Adapter - <Message> (<TIME>)```